 The highest paychecks go to Financial Analysts, who earn an average approximately $72K per year, closely trailed by Financial Advisors ($60K), Recruiters (around $42K), and Executive Assistants (about $41K).
 Near the bottom at The Northwestern Mutual Life Insurance Company are Financial Advisor Assistants, pulling in an average of just $36K.

-When it comes to location, the highest average paycheck (about $64K per year) can be spotted in the company's headquarter city of Milwaukee, Wisc.; Albany, N.Y. ($50K), New York, N.Y. (around $47K), and Denver, Colo. (approximately $45K) are the next top-paying cities.
-Grand Rapids, Mich. ranks low on the pay scale — at $33K, it is one of the lowest-paid cities.
-Across its U.S. offices, the state of Wisconsin pays The Northwestern Mutual Life Insurance Company the most — $64K annually on average.
+When it comes to location, the highest average paycheck ($65K annually) can be spotted in the company's headquarter city of Milwaukee, Wisc.; New York, N.Y. (approximately $47K), Downers Grove, Ill. ($45K), and Denver, Colo. (around $45K) are the next top-paying cities.
+On the lower end is Grand Rapids, Mich. at about $33K.
+U.S. pay levels are highest in the state of Wisconsin; salaries there average to $64K per year.